Mr. Rogers - AP Statistics Objectives

 Free response question preparation

-Daily Assignment: work and grade 3 short free response problems or one long problem per day from old AP Statistics tests.
+Daily Assignment (formative assessment): work and grade 3 short free response problems or one long problem per day from old AP Statistics tests.
 After working the problem a student will trade papers with a partner who will grade it according to the official AP rubrics.
 Each paper will be signed by the person who grades it, have the grade from 0 to 4, and list the time spent on the problem.

 Success Tips: